edizzum/token-market-contract/README.md

-##Token Market Contract
+## Token Market Contract
-*This is a basic sale contract.
+-> This is a basic sale contract.